 - A number of excellent or exceptional items do not add up to an innovation

-- An innovative activity will count only once towards a 10 score, unless it is further developed and enhanced, and this improvement is evident to the Monitor at a subsequent site visit.
+- An innovative activity will count only once towards an additional point, unless it is further developed and enhanced, and this improvement is evident to the Monitor at a subsequent site visit.